LenVr/LenVr/README.md

 - 🌱 I’m currently learning **ReactJs and PHP**

-- 👨‍💻 All of my projects are available at [lenvr.github.io/portoflio/](lenvr.github.io/portoflio/)
+- 👨‍💻 All of my projects will be available soon, I'm working on a my portfolio

 - 💬 Ask me about **Javascript, Python, HTML & CSS**